Helmholtz's inverse problem of the discrete calculus of variations: Characterization of null (couples of) Lagrangians

 \end{theorem}

-Let us note that, in the major of literature, the previous theorem is presented with $g=0$.
+Let us note that the previous theorem is usually stated with $g=0$.
 Indeed, we have just to add an anti-derivative of $g$ to $f$.
 However, in the next section, we can prove the discrete version of Theorem \ref{thmnullcont} only with this presentation.